albar965/littlenavmap-manual/en/INFO.md

 Information about an AI or multiplayer aircraft or ship is displayed in this tab if a vehicle is clicked on the map.
 This also includes departure and destination airports for aircraft that can be shown on the map by clicking on the blue links \(only if a flight plan is filed\).

+Note that information on AI aircraft is limited on X-Plane.

 ![AI Aircraft Information](../images/infoacai.jpg "AI Aircraft Information")

 _**Picture above:** Information about an AI aircraft._